bootstrap-ruby/bootstrap_form/README.md

 <%= f.text_area :comment, hide_label: :true, placeholder: "Leave a comment..." %>
 ```

-Required fields are automatically annotated with a "required" class.
-The label
+Required fields are automatically annotated with a "required" CSS class.
+The
-by default will append an asterix to the end of the label.
-The field is
+required class results in an asterix being added to the end of the label name.
-determined to be required if the associated model attribute is configured with
+The field is determined to be required if the associated model attribute is
-a presence validator (ActiveRecord::Validations::PresenceValidator).
+configured with a presence validator
+(ActiveRecord::Validations::PresenceValidator).

 ### Help Text